lukini/live-chat-bot/README.md

 - l?disableclose - Disable auto close
 - l?openmessage - Sets the auto open message
 - l?closemessage - Sets the auto close message
 - l?livechat - Set the channel where tagging will take place.
 Takes a #channel or id.
+Removes channel if one isn't given.
 - l?output - Set the channel where tags will be output.
 Takes a #channel or id.
+Removes channel if one isn't given.
 - l?track - Start tracking a twitch user.
 Takes a username or id.
+Removes tracking if one isn't given.
 - l?status - Show current status of the bot's config
 - l?checkurl - Check the current stream url
 - l?tags - List all tags for the stream